Nick J. January 8, 2020

 Unlike DickStacy, Hatz clearly chose to leave his old organization.
 The player posted a heartfelt goodbye on Twitlonger as soon as his move to Renegades was announced.

-Ultimately, fans will have to wait and see how the Renegades fare at the 2020 IEM closed qualifiers starting on Janurary 14 without DickStacy's minimal firepower.
-The betting odds are in Rengades favor, predicting that the team will perform well even with Order adding Ricky "Rickeh" Mulholland and with several other upcoming Aussie teams in attendance.
+Ultimately, fans will have to wait and see how the Renegades fare at the 2020 IEM closed qualifiers starting on Janurary 14 without DickStacy's minimal firepower. are in Rengades favor, predicting that the team will perform well even with Order adding Ricky "Rickeh" Mulholland and with several other upcoming Aussie teams in attendance.